9 AWS Security Best Practices: Securing Your AWS Cloud

 Start with Planning

-A security strategy must be developed once you consider moving to the cloud.
+A security strategy must be developed once you consider migrating to the cloud.
 Trying to stop the gaps and feel the breaches on the hoof spells hurried makeshift measures.
 And when security is concerned, more haste, less speed.

 Know Thy Ground